alma-cdk/openapix/README.md

 });
 ```

-This will apply the given `cors` configuration to _every_ path as `OPTIONS` method.
-You may still do path specific overrides by adding an `OPTIONS` method to specific paths.
+This will apply the given `cors` configuration to _every_ path as `options` method.
+You may still do path specific overrides by adding an `options` method to specific paths.